 The Dot Award is funded in memory of Dorothy Meade.
 Dot was the author of books and articles on design; she died in 2013 at the age of 88.
 Housebound with Multiple Sclerosis in later life, she had an iPad, books, a digital radio, TV, family, friends of all ages, a beautiful garden – and enjoyed them all. https://www.theguardian.com/artanddesign/2013/feb/08/dorothy-meade

-The prize will be awarded for a project idea which in the judges’ opinion shows promise and practicability – it should be a project that we can see being developed, completed and functional by the end of 2017.
-We are looking for projects which don’t need to be technically complex but do create original and exciting literary work inspired by the affordances of the web, blogs, apps, social media etc. Chris Meade and if:book UK will liaise with the winner to support the project.
+The prize of £500 will be awarded to a writer of digital literature for a proposal for a project which, in the judges’ opinion, shows promise and practicability.
+For the Dot Award we are looking for projects which aren’t necessarily technically complex but do involve original and exciting literary work inspired by the affordances of the web, blogs, apps, social media etc.

 The judges are Chris Meade, writer and founder of if:book, artist and play designer Hattie Coppard, teacher and Literacy Consultant Jo Klaces, and George Palmer, Head of Communications at the Arvon Foundation.

 Deadline: same as NMWP, i.e. Friday November 24th 2017 12 noon GMT

 To enter email the following information to firstname.lastname@example.org